 Dedicated to Improving Treatment for Children with Cancer

-We collaborate with hundreds of organizations through the Children's Oncology Group to develop care and improve treatment for kids with cancer.
-At Duke Children’s, your child has access to the most promising treatments and receives care that’s developed by leading cancer care experts.
-We’re not only focused on your child’s treatment today, we create a care plan that minimizes any side effects from radiation or chemotherapy treatment that may affect their health in the future.
+In addition to collaborations through the Children's Oncology Group, we work with four other national consortia to develop care and improve treatment for kids with cancer.
+This means your child has access to the most promising treatments and receives care that’s developed by leading cancer care experts.
+We’re not only focused on your child’s treatment today; we create a care plan to help reduce side effects from radiation or chemotherapy that may affect their health in the future.

-- A team approach.
 Your child’s care team includes pediatric specialists in medical oncology, radiation oncology, ocular oncology, orthopaedics, surgery, anesthesia, and pain management, as well as highly skilled nurses who specialize in caring for kids with cancer.
-The team also includes psychologists, social workers, and dietitians, and we bring in experts from other pediatric specialties as needed.
-We draw from all resources and expertise at Duke Health.
+The team also includes psychologists, social workers, and dietitians.
+We bring in experts from other pediatric specialties as needed.
+We draw from all of the resources and expertise at Duke Health.

-- Personalized treatment for your child.
-We use advanced diagnostic testing to identify the type of cancer and if it’s related to a genetic change.
-This allows us to develop a treatment that’s specific to that type of cancer and create a follow-up plan for long-term cancer screening based on your child’s genetic makeup.
+We use advanced diagnostic testing methods to better diagnose and understand your child’s cancer.
+This allows us to develop a treatment that’s specific to your child's cancer and create a customized plan for long-term follow-up.
 We use a full range of tests to design a treatment that offers your child the best results.
 Tests may include blood and bone marrow testing, biopsies, and imaging exams such as ultrasound, MRI, and PET.

-- You’ll be well-informed about what to expect.
 You’ll receive clear information about your child's condition, treatment options, and side effects so you can make informed decisions.
-We offer a wide range of services to help -- emotional support for the entire family, help with coordinating your child’s care, and much more.
+We offer a wide range of services to help: emotional support for the entire family, help with coordinating your child’s care, and much more.
 We're here to support you and offer guidance whenever you need us.